Francis Rawdon-Hastings, 1st Marquess of Hastings: Irish parliamentary patriot

+British Peer and prime-ministerial candidate

+Lord Hastings

+After his return from America, Rawdon had been honoured by the king.
+In March 1783, he was created Baron Rawdon, of Rawdon, in the County of York.
+In 1787, he became friends with the Prince of Wales, and loaned him many thousands of pounds.
+In 1788 he became embroiled in the Regency Crisis.

+In 1789 his mother succeeded to the barony of Hastings, and Rawdon, an in accordance to his uncle's will, added the surname of Hastings to his own.
+From 1801, as Lord Hastings he sat in the United Kingdom House of Lords.

+Inheriting Donington Hall in Leicestershire from his uncle, Rawdon rebuilt it in 1790–93 in the Gothic style; the architect was William Wilkins the Elder.
+It is now a Grade II* listed building.
+He placed the estate at the disposal of the Bourbon Princes upon their exile in England following the French Revolution.
+He is said to have left a signed chequebook in each bedroom for the occupant to use at pleasure.

 Rawdon became active in associations in London.
 He was elected a Fellow of the Royal Society in 1787 and Fellow of the Society of Antiquaries of London in 1793.
 For 1806–08 he was Grand Master of the Free Masons.
 In May 1789 he acted as the Duke of York's second in his duel with Lieut.-Colonel Lennox on Wimbledon Common.

-French Revolutionary Wars

 Following the declaration of war in 1793 of France upon Great Britain, Rawdon was appointed major general, on 12 October 1793.
 Sent by the Pitt ministry, Rawdon launched an expedition into Ostend, France, in 1794.
 He marched to join with the army of the Duke of York, at Alost.
 The French general Pichegru, with superior numbers, forced the British back toward their base at Antwerp.
 Rawdon left the expedition, feeling Pitt had broken promises.

-Donington Hall

-Inheriting Donington Hall in Leicestershire from his uncle, Rawdon rebuilt it in 1790–93 in the Gothic style; the architect was William Wilkins the Elder.
-It is now a Grade II* listed building.

-He placed the estate at the disposal of the Bourbon Princes upon their exile in England following the French Revolution.
-He is said to have left a signed chequebook in each bedroom for the occupant to use at pleasure.